 To apply for a place at York, you must complete an application through UCAS (the Universities and Colleges Admissions Service).

-- 15 October 2016: The closing date for Medicine applicants at the Hull York Medical School.
+- 16 October 2023: The closing date for Medicine applicants for Hull York Medical School.

-- 15 January 2017: The deadline for equal consideration for all other courses (not Medicine - Hull York Medical School).
-We will consider applications received after this date if places are available.
-We cannot guarantee applications submitted after 15 January deadline will be given the same level of consideration as those which arrive by 15 January.
+- 31 January 2024, 6pm GMT: The deadline for equal consideration for all other courses (not Medicine).
+We'll consider applications received after this date if places are available.
+We cannot guarantee applications submitted after deadline will be given the same level of consideration.

-- 30 June 2017: The deadline for late applications - although we recommend you apply as early as possible.
-Applications received after this date will be held for Clearing (for applicants who haven't received any offers).
+- 30 June 2024: The deadline for late applications – although we recommend you apply as early as possible.
+Applications received after this date will be considered in Clearing.

 Applying through UCAS